-Recognition of Schools - the judgement that the Council does not have substantive rights to Voluntary Aided and Foundation school land and buildings results in these fixed assets not being included in the Balance sheet amounts, as per the accounting policy set out in Note 1 (s).
-This judgement is based on the control of the school Land and Building by the entities that own them.
-There are 10 Voluntary Aided and 8 Foundations schools excluded, and it is not possible to provide the valuation of these schools.
-However, the 4 community schools recognised in the Council's accounts have a cumulative value of £31.741m at 31 March 2022, and so the value of these 18 excluded schools is likely to be material.
+Recognition of Schools - the judgement that the Council does not have substantive rights to Voluntary Aided and Foundation school land and buildings results in these fixed assets not being included in the Balance sheet amounts.
+There are 10 Voluntary Aided and 8 Foundations schools excluded.

 Classification of Property - Investment Properties have been assessed using the identifiable criteria under International Accounting standards, and are being held for rental income or for capital appreciation purposes.
-A judgement has been made to value the St Nicholas Centre as a Property, Plant & Equipment asset rather than Investment Property asset under IAS16, as the reason for the acquisition of this site does not match the above criteria of Investment Property.
-It was instead acquired for regeneration purposes, and puts the Council in full control of a key strategic Town Centre asset.
-It is not possible to disclose the financial impact of this judgement, as a value for the site as an Investment Property has not been produced.
-The asset is valued at £28.588m at 31.3.2022.
+A judgement has been made to value the St Nicholas Centre as Property, Plant & Equipment rather than Investment Property, as the reason for the acquisition of this site does not match the above criteria.

 Agent / Principal Analysis - a judgement has been made as to whether the Council had control over various Covid-19 funding streams provided by Central Government (Principal) or whether it was acting as an intermediary only (Agent).
-These judgements were based on the grant determinations set by Central Government, and the conditions attached to the grant.
-Where the Council was directed to pay individuals and businesses specific sums where pre-specified criteria were met, the expenditure and income has been classified as "Agent".
-Where the Council had discretion and choice around eligibility and amounts, the activity has been recognised in these accounts as "Principal".
-Agent Income and Expenditure excluded from the 2021/22 accounts totals £32.926m.
 Further information about this is provided In Note 9 (Grant Income).